rayanedkh/NeuralNetworkMNIST/README.md

 # RayaNN: a Neural Network for MNIST Digit Recognition from Scratch

-This repository contains a custom-built Multi-Layer Perceptron (MLP) used to classify handwritten digits from the MNIST dataset.
-The goal is to demonstrate how to implement, train, save, and load a neural network from scratch using only fundamental Python libraries.
-It was a great introduction to machine learning, neural networks and computer vision.
+This repository contains a simple custom-built Multi-Layer Perceptron (MLP) used to classify handwritten digits from the MNIST dataset.
+The goal was to demonstrate how to implement, train, save, and load a neural network from scratch using only fundamental Python libraries.
+It was for me a great introduction to machine learning, neural networks and computer vision.

 ## 📋 Project Overview